 Based on the list of things I wanted to move to this “new” closet, I knew I needed several new bins to corral like items together.

-I found some geometric black and white baskets on TrueValue.com, which was perfect because you know how strongly I believe that a pretty organized space STAYS organized much longer.
+I found some geometric black and white baskets which was perfect because you know how strongly I believe that a pretty organized space STAYS organized much longer.
 It can be hard to find more modern baskets, so when I see designs I love, I jump on them!
-I hadn’t ordered from True Value before, so I was really excited when I noticed I could use PayPal.
-Not having to get up and find a credit card is always a win.
+It seems like they are no longer available, but this option is also cool!

 While I was placing the basket order, I checked out some of the other organizing items and found two more perfect products.